matheusb432/quill-quick-frontend/README.md

 # quill-quick-frontend

-SolidJS web app to review stuff
+Frontend for quill quick, PoC project using SolidJS as a frontend to create a simple book review system.

 ## Linting